lucapwn/table/README.md

 ## Example

-Example of the C language code to create the table.
+Below is an example of the use of the library.

 ~~~C
 #include <stdio.h>